 Can I wash my engine while it’s hot?

-No!
-There’s no need to take that risk.
-Spraying cool water on a hot engine makes for quite a harsh temperature change that some materials might not enjoy.
 Your cleaners will also flash much quicker on a hot surface.
 Add to that the chance of you burning yourself on a hot component and there’s just no incentive to work on a hot engine.
-Keep it cool.
+Let it cool down.

 How to clean an engine bay without water